James I. Farley: Political career

 In 1928, he entered politics as a delegate to the Democratic National Convention.

+Congress

-He was elected to Congress in 1932 from the Fourth District, defeating incumbent Republican David Hogg.
+He was elected to Congress in 1932 from the Fourth District, defeating incumbent Republican Harry Canfield.
 He was re-elected twice before losing to Republican George W. Gillie in 1938.

 Death

-He died in Bryn Mawr, Pennsylvania, and is buried in Woodlawn Cemetery, Auburn, Indiana.
+He died in Bryn Mawr, Pennsylvania on June 16, 1948, and is buried in Woodlawn Cemetery, Auburn, Indiana.